STS Maine

 Main Sessions

 In our first two main sessions, Zach Vaughn and David Pinckney will speak to the focus and the fuel of gospel ministry in the cross and resurrection of Christ.
-Our last main session will be a panel giving Summit participants opportunity to ask specific counseling questions for discussion among the panelists and fellow Summit attendees.
+Our last main session will be a panel giving Summit participants opportunity to ask specific questions for discussion among the panelists and fellow Summit attendees.

 Zach Vaughn